Ohio jury convicts teenager of Craigslist murders

 During the trial, Rafferty testified that he feared for his life after watching Beasley, a man he considered a father figure and spiritual leader, shoot Geiger in the head execution style.

-But prosecutors called Rafferty an apt pupil of Beasley and said the teen had ample opportunities to turn the older man in and protect himself and his family.
+But prosecutors called Rafferty an apt pupil of Beasley's and said the teen had ample opportunities to turn the older man in and protect himself and his family.

-After the trial concluded, some of the jurors spoke to reporters about the verdict.

-"It was a tough one.
-He was a child and he is a child, and it was very difficult to make a decision," juror Michele Lewis said.

-The Ohio crimes are among a growing number of incidents involving Craigslist and other social media, including other attacks on people responding to advertisements.
+In other incidents involving Craigslist and other social media, people advertising goods for sale or responding to ads have been attacked and killed.

 In 2009, a former medical student was accused of killing a masseuse he met through Craigslist.
 In February, two men in Tennessee were accused of killing a man and a woman for "unfriending" the daughter of one of the suspects on Facebook.